Exsel1ent/Exsel1ent/README.md

-# 🔗 You can find me on
+# 🔗 You can find me on:
 <!-- Actual text -->

 [![Gmail][1.2]][1] [![LinkedIn][2.2]][2] [![Gmail][3.2]][3]